 - (1) The court, other than the court of a regional division shall have jurisdiction over all offences except treason, murder and rape. - (2) The court of a regional division shall have jurisdiction over all offences except treason.

-[subsection (2) substituted by section 17 of Act 107 of 1990] [proviso to subsection (2) deleted by section 7 of Act 91 of 1977] [section 89 substituted by section 1 of Act 75 of 1959]
+[proviso to subsection (2) deleted by section 7 of Act 91 of 1977]

 90. Local limits of jurisdiction